ten-protocol/go-ten/design/user_data_incentives.md

 # User interaction with Obscuro

-In a typical transparrent blockchain, there are service providers like "Infura" who act as the interface to the blockchain from the point of view of most users.
+In a typical transparent blockchain, there are service providers like "Infura" who act as the interface to the blockchain from the point of view of most users.

 They can perform this service relatively cheap, because all data is visible to everyone, so they can employ efficient caching techniques.
+They also personally gain from understanding the user queries, and from analysing the exposed data.

 As a result, the crypto users have become used to this as a free service, and take it for granted.